teddyoweh/Hackerrank/README.md

 ## Question 1 | Unexpected Demand

 ```
-A widget manufacturer is facing unexpectedly high demand for its new product,.
+A widget manufacturer is facing unexpectedly high demand for its new product.
  They would like to satisfy as many customers as possible.
-Given a number of widgets available and a list of customer orders, what is the maximum number of orders the manufacturer can fulfill in full?
+  Given a number of widgets available and a list of customer orders,
+   what is the maximum number of orders the manufacturer can fulfill in full?

 Function Description

 Complete the function filledOrders in the editor below.
 The function must return a single integer denoting the maximum possible number of fulfilled orders.